justone/remotecopy/README.md

 This is easy if you manage your dotfiles with git.
 I suggest using [dfm](https://github.com/justone/dfm), and here is a [starter repository](https://github.com/justone/dotfiles).

+## Vim plugin

+To remotecopy bits of text from your remote Vim sessions, check out [remotecopy-vim](https://github.com/justone/remotecopy-vim).

 ## More information

 First, there's the [introductory blog post](http://endot.org/2011/12/04/remotecopy-copy-from-remote-terminals-into-your-local-clipboard/), and then a [follow up a while later](http://endot.org/2013/06/09/remotecopy-two-years-later/).